 When the Giardino Ascona first opened in May 1986, its distinctive style raised eyebrows among more conservative visitors to Ticino, Switzerland’s southernmost canton.
 ‘Rose colour is for ladies and for gentlemen with character,’ explained flamboyant founder Hans C Leu of the hotel’s pink staff uniforms, fleet of cars and telephones and the pink Harley-Davidson on which he once picked up an eightysomething schoolmistress guest from the train station.

-When locals say, as they often do, that Ticino is ‘the Florida of Switzerland’, it is without apparent irony.
+When locals say, as they often do, that Ticino, Switzerland is ‘the Florida of Switzerland’, it is without apparent irony.
 They’re referring to its Mediterraneanesque, balmy climate that dishes up nine months of summer per year, an outdoorsy lifestyle and booming leisure economy (and to this list, having explored Ascona town’s charming streets and open spaces for a few days, we would slightly archly add a 1980s-bound interiors sensibility, middlebrow cultural offer and a baffling surplus of snow-washed denim and mullets).

 Unlike the Sunshine State, however, Ascona’s eclectic and immaculately kept mix of architectural styles, painted in bright contrasting colours, expresses millennia of unique local history and culture and inhabits a geography of dazzling contrasts, where rugged, densely wooded Alps plunge to the palm-fringed, royal-blue waters of Lake Maggiore.